pyca/cryptography/.github/ISSUE_TEMPLATE/openssl-release.md

     - [ ] Wait for the Github Actions job to complete
 - [ ] Changelog entry
 - [ ] Release
+- [ ] File Github Security Advisory indicating which releases are impacted (if OpenSSL release is fixing a vulnerability)
 - [ ] Send announcement to mailing lists
 - [ ] Forward port changelog entry (if releasing from release branch)